aabalke33/drum-audio-classifier/README.md

 ![Figure](https://github.com/aabalke33/drum-audio-classifier/blob/main/documentation/task2/graphs/graph_3_1.png)

 ## Dataset
+The raw dataset is directly from H3 Music Corp, consisting of 2,746 drum audio samples with a CSV File associating the file with a drum type classification.
+These files were provided and maintained in Uncompressed WAV file formats.
 The reasoning for this is for development and post-development it is easier for users and developers to verify and interact with audio files rather than arrays.
 If a developer needs to verify the type of drum sample, they can just listen to it, removing a lot of hassle.
 The raw Uncompressed WAV Files are available in the dataset/samples folder.
 The CSV File to associate types is available in the dataset folder, titled “samples_metadata.csv”.
 The "drum_prediction.ipynb" file converts the WAV files into arrays of Amplification at Pitches (0 - 128) over Time.

 ### Waveforms of the First Sample for Each Type in Dataset
 ![Figure](https://github.com/aabalke33/drum-audio-classifier/blob/main/documentation/task2/graphs/graph_1_1.png)